carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks-2.md

 > ## Challenge 9.5
 >
 > Fix the relative path in the inline code so that the chunk will run properly.
-Hint: We changed the working directory from the directory where the `rmd` document lives `report/source` to the project directory, aka the 'root directory'.
+Hint: We changed the working directory from the directory where the `Rmd` document lives `report/source` to the project directory, aka the 'root directory'.
 >
 > > ## Solution
 > >